 9. Tandem band pass

-Grab one of our EXCLUSIVE resistance bands for this balance exercise.
-Now we lose the straps and use a resistance band to pass back and forth.
-You can also use a different object too, something that only weighs a pound or two.
+Adding an object to pass back and forth can further challenge your balance.
+In this video I use a resistance band but you can also use a different object too, (something that only weighs a pound or two).
 The heavier the object, the harder it will be.

 Stand with one foot in front of the other one for this exercise too.
 Make your feet a little wider if you have a hard time in this position.